Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 5. Crossing The Threshold
 Episodes:

-Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I  needs to
+Max fights Airiona outside of cyberspace Xeno/Airiona tells Max if he can beat her he can join/fight in the next match

 ### 6. Tests, Allies, Enemies
 Episodes:

+Minia is traded to Max's team

 ### 7. Approach To The Inmost Cave
 Episodes:
+Max prepare for the championship both training stratigizing and developing more tech.

 ### 8. Ordeal
 Episodes: 16

+Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I  needs to

 ### 9. Reward (Seizing The Sword)
 Episodes:
+Max makes it to the final round of the championship

+## Act 3

 ### 10. The Road Back
 Episodes:
-Max makes it to the final round of the championship

-## Act 3
+Max fights Jax in the championships

+Max wipes his face with tha back of his hand and tells Jax "You're holding back on me arent you"

 ### 11. Resurrection
 Episodes:

+Max wins the championships

 ### 12. Return With The Elixir
 Episodes:

+After Makkusu wins more citizens have become insprired that they too can have equal power to that of cybervators